-In a section “What do you collect that cannot identify me?” the company has stated that:
+In the section “What do you collect that cannot identify me?” the company has stated that:

 “We collect non-personal data to make money from our free offerings so we can keep them free.”